A Cohomological Perspective on Algebraic Quantum Field Theory: Hochschild Cohomology

 follows from the Jacobi identity.
 This implies that the Gerstenhaber bracket induces a well defined graded Lie bracket on the Hochschild cohomology $H^\bullet(A,A)$.

 There is also an associative product. \begin{definition} $\Gamma\smile \Delta \in C^{q+q'}(A,A)$ is defined by

 for $a_1,\dots,a_{q+q'}\in A$. \end{definition} This is obviously associative but is not commutative.
-Less obviously, this descends to an associative product on cohomology, and on cohomology: \begin{itemize} \item The product is commutative. \item The bracket is a derivation of the product (in each argument). \end{itemize}
+Less obviously, this descends to an associative product on cohomology, where: \begin{itemize} \item The product is commutative. \item The bracket is a derivation of the product (in each argument). \end{itemize}